Everything You Need To Know About The New Weight Loss Drugs

 An even more serious side effect is the risk of thyroid cancer.
 According to a study conducted by the European Medicines Agency (EMA, which is the European version of the FDA), researchers found that using GLP-1 medications for 1-3 years may increase the risk for all types of thyroid cancers.[6]

-Another side effect that you need to consider is potential complications from anesthesia for people taking these drugs.
+Concerns about aspiration and suicidal thoughts are not new.
+For example, in 2023 there were media reports about potential complications from anesthesia for people taking these drugs.
 The American Society of Anesthesiologists advises that people taking these drugs should make sure to stop taking the medication a week before surgery.
 People who know they are going to have surgery are advised not to eat for 24 hours before surgery, but since these drugs affect how long food stays in the stomach, a 24-hour fast is not enough to prevent regurgitating food during the operation.
 This is dangerous because vomiting under anesthesia can cause pneumonia and other fatal problems due to the food and stomach acid getting into the lungs.[7]
 This risk may be impossible to prevent if someone taking the drug requires emergency surgery.

 What Happens if You Lose Weight and Want to Stop Taking the Drug?

 There is still much that is unknown about these drugs.
 It is unclear how these drugs affect patients after years of use, whether the drugs are effective at maintaining a certain weight after long-term use, and whether most patients will benefit from taking the drugs for a limited period of time or if they need to stay on for the rest of their lives.
+Current literature suggests that such medications may need to be taken life-long to experience long-term benefits and prevent any negative consequences that come from discontinuing use.
+[8]

 Other Questions to Consider